 Have questions or concerns related to Western’s COVID-19 precautions and preventive measures?
 Contact Western's COVID-19 Monitoring Team:

-Thank you for your patience and understanding as we make adjustments to the formats of our courses and services in response to this evolving situation.
+Thank you for your patience and understanding as we make adjustments in response to this evolving situation.

 Western values the health and safety of our students, and is committed to supporting you in this changing environment.
-The best way to prevent infection is to avoid being exposed to this virus.
 Find out how to protect yourself from COVID-19.